unstoppabledomains/dev-docs/d-websites/using-a-template.md

 ## Report a Bug or Improvement for Templates

-To report a bug in a template or suggest an improvement to the [UD D-Web repository](https://github.com/unstoppabledomains/decentralized-websites),  simply go to issues and fill out the proper template.
+To report a bug in a template or suggest an improvement to the [UD D-Web repository](https://github.com/unstoppabledomains/decentralized-websites),  simply go to issues and fill out the proper form.